knpuniversity/symfony2-series/knpu/routing.rst

     $ php app/console router:debug

 This shows a full list of every route in your app.
-Right now, that means the one we've been playing with plus a few others internal Symfony debugging routes.
+Right now, that means the one we've been playing with plus a few other internal Symfony debugging routes.
 Remember this command: it's your Swiss army knife for finding your way through a project.